highlightjs/highlight.js/CONTRIBUTING.md

 - Change only what needs to be changed; don't re-lint or rewrite whole files when fixing small bugs
 - Linting or major re-organization needs a dedicated commit

-*After* you make your changes, we have some housekeeping tasks for you.
+*After* you make your changes, we have some housekeeping tasks for you - like updating the [changelog](https://github.com/highlightjs/highlight.js/blob/main/CHANGES.md).
 The PR template will be your guide.

-### Setup, Build, and Test
+### Build and Test

-Highlight.js is developed in JavaScript, so you'll need the usual suspects: [Node.js](https://nodejs.dev/download/), npm (or yarn), git, etc.  You'll likely start by forking the repository on GitHub and then cloning it locally.

-When contributing a PR (that doesn't make any specific changes to browser features) it's often more than sufficient to build and test only the Node.js build.
+When contributing a PR (that doesn't make any specific changes to browser features) it's usually sufficient to build and test only the Node.js build.
 Our CI process will guarantee that the browser build is still green.

 Testing the Node.js build: